barryclark/jekyll-now/_posts/2019-09-04-cloud-native-london-september-2019-conde-nast-international-influxdata-and-harness.md

 ## Cloud Native London October

-The next meetup is on Tuesday 1st October, and joining us are speakers from Conde Nast International, InfluxData, and Harness.
+The next meetup is on Tuesday 1st October, and joining us are speakers from WSO2, Condé Nast and Intel.
 [RSVP and save the date now!](https://www.meetup.com/Cloud-Native-London/events/261120894/) Don’t forget to sign up directly with CodeNode as we get closer to the date!

 See you next month!